SukhendraRompally/Travel_AI_Agent_Analytics_Demo/README.md

 This is **not just a chatbot**.
 It's an **Observability Platform for Agentic AI**.

-The Expedia Travel Concierge is the demo vehicle.
+The Travel Intelligence Assist is the demo vehicle.
 The real product is the telemetry engine underneath it — a system that answers:

 - *Where* in the agent pipeline is time being lost?
 - *Which* external service call caused a failure?